Hinduism in Indonesia: Arrival of Hinduism

 Archeological evidence suggests Tarumanagara as one of the earliest known Hindu kingdoms in Indonesia.
 The map shows its geographic spread in West Java in the 5th century CE.

 The two major theories for the arrival of Hinduism in Indonesia include that South Indian sea traders brought Hinduism with them, and second being that Indonesian royalty welcomed Indian religions and culture, and it is they who first adopted these spiritual ideas followed by the masses.
 Indonesian islands adopted both Hindu and Buddhist ideas, fusing them with pre-existing native folk religion and Animist beliefs.
 In the 4th century, the kingdom of Kutai in East Kalimantan, Tarumanagara in West Java, and Holing (Kalingga) in Central Java, were among the early Hindu states established in the region.
 Excavations between 1950 and 2005, particularly at the Cibuaya and Batujaya sites, suggests that Tarumanagara revered deity Wisnu (Vishnu) of Hinduism.
 Ancient Hindu kingdoms of Java built many square temples, named rivers on the island as Gomati and Ganges, and completed major irrigation and infrastructure projects.

-The various symbols of Om from different ethnic groups in Indonesia, including Balinese (top), Javanese (bottom) respectively.
+The various symbols of Om from different ethnic groups in Indonesia, including Balinese (top), Javanese (middle), and Sundanese (bottom) respectively.

 Several notable ancient Indonesian Hindu kingdoms were Mataram, famous for the construction of one of the world's largest Hindu temple complexes - the Prambanan temple, followed by Kediri and Singhasari.
 Hinduism along with Buddhism spread across the archipelago.
 Numerous sastras and sutras of Hinduism were translated into the Javanese language, and expressed in art form.
 Rishi Agastya, for example, is described as the principal figure in the 11th century Javanese text Agastya parva; the text includes puranas, and a mixture of ideas from the Samkhya and Vedanta schools of Hinduism.
 The Hindu-Buddhist ideas reached the peak of their influence in the 14th century.
 The last and largest among the Hindu-Buddhist Javanese empires, Majapahit, influenced the Indonesian archipelago.